affenity/django_project_template/README.md

 Django Project Template
 ========================

 This is the template that I use to create a new django project for development in a windows environment.
+It makes use of the template argument that was added to the startproject command.

 * admin is enabled by default